Applications are now closed for 25/26. Projects for the October 2026 intake will be advertised from September 2025.

 Online Core Training

 An Online Core Training Course has been developed with 30 elements over 3 modules, which covers all aspects of the agreed DTP research skills.
+This is undertaken during your first year of study.
 As specified in the Supervisor Expectations document, it is a requirement of GW4 BioMed2 MRC DTP that supervisors agree to contribute to student training, including facilitating the online training.
 Basic core-skills training as defined by the DTP may be provided at institutional level (research ethics and integrity, statistical approaches, presentation skills, etc.), via the DTP Online Core Training Course modules or through a mixture of both, so long as all areas are covered.
 Students can request exemption from duplicated elements of the online core skills training programme if they can provide evidence of having done them elsewhere.

 Advanced Training